Atlas-Axis/next-gen-atlas-fork/Sky Atlas/Sky Atlas.md

 How to assess the credibility or probative value of evidence, especially when dealing with blockchain data, which can be complex and difficult to interpret?
 What standards of proof should be required for evidence to be considered credible, particularly in cases where the evidence is circumstantial rather than direct?
 Perhaps this is already answered by current logic that demands that Facilitators apply the highest standards of Universal Alignment to AC adjudications, without affording benefit of the doubt.

 What are the expectations placed on Facilitators to verify whistleblower evidence?

+#### A.1.5.17.0.4.1 - Responsibly Provided - Whistleblower Evidence Of Misalignment Must Be Secured Ethically [Action Tenet]  <!-- UUID: ba46ef4f-2ed6-4b16-b5b5-8a3ee01ad18d -->

+The phrase "responsibly provided" places limits on the sort of data, evidence and information that will enable a whistleblower to qualify for the bounty.
+Such data, evidence or information must have been secured ethically.
+A whistleblower who used publicly available data (e.g., public Discord or Forum posts) to demonstrate that an Aligned Delegate committed misaligned acts will qualify for the bounty.
+A whistleblower who hacked into the Aligned Delegate’s devices or accounts to make this same demonstration will be disqualified from receiving the bounty.

+Where reasonable people would disagree about the ethical nature of the whistleblower’s actions, the Core Facilitator should err on the side of disqualifying the whistleblower.
+In such instances, disqualification prevents the setting of precedent that might incentivize future whistleblowers to engage in unethical or illegal activities.

+Both the Action Tenet and the above-stated presumption are supported by the Universal Alignment Assumption, which states that the "underlying intent of rules always aims to serve human values and promote public benefit within a given context."
+See [A.0.1.1.5 - Universal Alignment Assumption](2ea378ee-9b12-4e09-9f42-0c6ec65ef33b).

+#### A.1.5.17.0.4.2 - Useful - Whistleblower Evidence Must Have Material Impact [Action Tenet]  <!-- UUID: 989f3891-72dd-4503-94b2-069021c7e947 -->

+The element "useful" means that the evidence provided by the whistleblower must have had a material impact on the adjudication.
+The term "material impact" here does not imply that the adjudication process would have been impossible to resolve without the whistleblower's evidence.
+Instead, the evidence provided by the whistleblower can still be considered "useful" or of "material impact" if it serves a supportive role in the adjudication, even if it does not play a central or decisive part.
+The evidence simply needs to contribute meaningfully to the investigation, regardless of the extent of its influence.
+The Core Facilitator ultimately have broad discretion here in awarding the bounty.

+It is important to note that the payment of the whistleblower bounty is dependent on the outcome of the decision.
+If the Facilitator rule in favor of the AD, the bounty should not be awarded.
+If the Facilitator rule against the AD, the bounty should be awarded if the whistleblower has responsibly submitted useful evidence.

 ### A.1.5.18 - Mandate To Maintain High Level of Operational Security [Section]  <!-- UUID: c68b4c5d-adf7-49e6-850a-17a688664d40 -->